laurent-martin/ets-to-homeassistant/README.md

 # ETS project file to Home Assistant configuration

-A Ruby tool to convert an ETS5 project file (`*.knxproj`) into:
+A tool to convert an ETS5 project file (`*.knxproj`) into:

 * a YAML configuration file suitable for **Home Assistant** (requires to define building, functions and group data points in ETS)
 * an XML file for `linknx` (the object list only)

 [https://www.home-assistant.io/integrations/knx/](https://www.home-assistant.io/integrations/knx/)

+> **Important Note:** Please read the important note below.

 ## Glossary

 * **KNX Group Address**: a group address is a 1, 2 or 3-level address in the KNX system, e.g. `1/2/3`.
 * **KNX Data Point Type**: a data point type is a type of data that can be sent on a group address, e.g. **1.001**, **5.001**.
 * **ETS Building Information**: In ETS, a building is a container for rooms and **ETS Function**.
+Located in Building panel.
 * **ETS Function** : In ETS, represents an object that has several **KNX Group Address** associated to it.
 * **HA Device** : In Home Assistant, a device has a type (e.g.`light`) and has **HA Config Variable**.
 * **HA Config Variable** : In Home Assistant, it's a property of a device, e.g.`name`,`address`,`state_address`.

 ## Important note

-In order for the tool to generate result properly read the following.
+In order for this tool to generate result properly read the following.

 An actionable entity in KNX is a **KNX Group Address**: commands are exchanged in a group address on the KNX Bus.
 For example a dimmable light has at least one group address for On/Off and another for the dimming value.

-An actionable entity in **Home Assistant** is an **HA Device**.
+An actionable entity in **Home Assistant** (HA) is an **HA Device**.
-For example, a dimmable light is a device and has properties, one of them is the group address for On/Off and another is the group address for the dimming value.
+For example, a dimmable KNX light is a device and has properties, one of them is the group address for On/Off and another is the group address for the dimming value.

 So, for this tool to work, the following pieces of information must be found: